sujithifi/funding_circle/README.md

 -----

 * Complexity:  O(n<sup>2</sup>).
 We are generating a 2D multiplication matrix and are computing values for each of the `n x n` cells.
-* Scalability: The program can print multiplication matrix for any n prime number keeping the complexity factor the same.
+* Scalability: The program can print multiplication matrix for first n prime numbers keeping the complexity factor the same.

 Further Improvements
 --------------------

 * Since the multiplication table is a symmetrix matrix, the number of calculations can be halved by storing the multiplication results.
 There will be a trade off between memory consumption and compute power.
 * The method `is_prime?` that detects if a number is prime or not, can be further optimized.
-As an example a "primality regex" can be used to detect primality of a number discussed [here](http://montreal.pm.org/tech/neil_kandalgaonkar.shtml)
+As an example a "primality regex" can be used to detect primality of a number discussed [here.](http://montreal.pm.org/tech/neil_kandalgaonkar.shtml)